August 2011 | Reading List

 Publisher: Wharton Digital Press

 Wharton Exec Ed Connection: Michael Useem is the William and Jacalyn Egan Professor of Management at Wharton and director of the Center for Leadership and Change Management.
-He serves as faculty director of and teaches in (among a number of programs) Wharton Executive Education's The Leadership Journey: Creating and Developing your Leadership and Creating and Leading High-Performing Teams.
+He serves as faculty director of and teaches in (among a number of programs) Wharton Executive Education’s Becoming a Leader of Leaders: Pathways for Success and Creating and Leading High-Performing Teams.

 The 25-Second Elevator Pitch: Through years of development work, research interviews, and observation, author Mike Useem has identified a set of mission-critical leadership principles that create a clear road map for navigating any situation.
 Stressing that effective leadership can be learned, The Leader’s Checklist explains each principle and how to customize them.
 It also includes an Owner’s Manual that helps you put them into practice.
 The Leader’s Checklist will develop your ability to make good and timely decisions in any situation.